 We like this idea.
 We have followed the suggestion given here nearly exactly, which entailed:

-Moving the original figures 3 to supplementary materials (now Supplementary Figure 1)
+Moving the original figure 3 to supplementary materials (now Supplementary Figure 1)

-Adding points (in red) to the original Figure 4 (now figure 3) representing the comparison with WGA
+Adding points (in red) to the original figure 4 (now figure 3) representing the comparison with WGA

 Changed the text of Results reflect these changes: “As expected, for each sample the WGA replicate (with the additional amplification step) had slightly more mutations overall, with a slightly smaller percentage appearing in the overlap (Figures 2 and 3). … As expected, the distribution of the percentage overlap was narrower and taller in the WGS replicates, because on the whole the WGA samples had more amplification errors than the WGS samples (Supplementary Figure 1).”

-Changed the caption of new Figure 3 (old Figure 4): “Number of putative SNVs per sample does not correlate with the number of putative SNVs recoverable in both replicates.} The percentage of a given WGS sample that is in the overlap between replicates is not correlated to the number of mutations in that sample (Spearman rho=0.05, S=29268, P=0.68).
+Changed the caption of new Figure 3 (old Figure 4): “Number of putative SNVs per sample does not correlate with the number of putative SNVs recoverable in both replicates.
+The percentage of putative SNVs in a given sample that are in the overlap between replicates is not correlated to the number of mutations in that sample (Spearman rho=0.05, S=29268, P=0.68).
 We calculated the percent overlap in two ways: with reference to the total number of putative SNVs in the WGS sample (red) and with reference to the total number of putative SNVs in the WGA sample (black).
 The correlation was calculated with respect to WGA.”

 14) Page 5-6.
 'Does more sophisticated SNV filtering software increase or decrease the degree of similarity between replicates?'
 In this part, the authors analyzed the influence of several filters on the number of putative mutations and the overlap between technical replicates.
 They focused on the overall number of filtered putative mutations and the percent of filtered among overlap, and correspondingly plotted Fig. 5-8.
 In Page 6, they mentioned to answer 'what percentage of putative SNVs removed by a given filter was in the category more likely to be true positives (overlap), versus the category more likely to be false positives (only present in one replicate)?'.
 However, they only demonstrated some filters removed many putative sites and corresponding much percentage among overlap.
 They did not directly compare the percentage between the overlap and the list only presenting in one replicate (I calls it 'diffset' in the following), or whether each filters removed more proportion of false positives than true positives or vice versa, which I think should be done.
 This might be done by comparing the Jaccard similarity coefficient (= overlap / union) before and after each filter, or doing Fisher's exact test on two-by-two contingency table of how many sites were filtered/not filtered for overlap/diffset.